 13. It is important that everyone works together to help every child obtain the best possible start in life with a good education.
 Parents should work in partnership with the school, notifying the school of the reason for any of your child’s/ward’s absences and highlighting any areas of concern they may have so they can be addressed promptly.

-14. Please see below for the breakdown of the termly Weighted Assessments that your child/ward will be sitting for in the academic year 2020.
+14. Please see below for the breakdown of the Term 2 Weighted Assessment that your child/ward will be sitting for in the academic year 2021.

 Mrs Tan Chye Na